akalenuk/unpager/README.md

 Image processing and transformation tool.

 This project now is in its research stage.
-It has its main goal in enabling printed matherial scanning with portative tools.
+It is mainly oriented on printed matherial scans and pictures enchancing.

 The very basics of it, the algorithmical playground, is being written in C# to allow rapid prototyping along with algorithms being implemented in C-like language.
 The tool itself would be probably in C++ with Qt to ensure portability and performance.